Stan (song): Censorship

 In the MTV "clean" version, the song and video were censored.
 Significant portions from the first two verses and most of the third verse were removed.
-MTV also cut out all traces of Stan's girlfriend bound in the trunk of the car and removed one scene showing him guzzling vodka while driving.
-In the MTV full version, which is 8:15 long, verse 3 censors Stan mentioning his girlfriend in the trunk (so "Shut up bitch" and "screaming in the trunk" is censored), and about him not slitting her throat, but tied her up, and "if she suffocates, she'll suffer more, then she'll die too", which "slit", "tied her up", "suffocates", and "die" is censored.
+MTV also cut out all references of Stan's girlfriend bound in the trunk of the car and removed one scene showing him guzzling vodka while driving.
+In the MTV full version, which is 8:15 long, the third verse censors Stan mentioning his girlfriend in the trunk (so "Shut up bitch" and "screaming in the trunk" is censored), and about him not slitting her throat, but tied her up, and "if she suffocates, she'll suffer more, then she'll die too", which "slit", "tied her up", "suffocates", and "die" is censored.

-Dido has stated that she was gagged in the third verse of the video, however this was censored so widely that versions with her gagged are rare.
+Dido has stated that she was gagged in the third verse of the video; however, this was censored so widely that versions with her gagged are rare.
 In the uncensored version, Stan is shown drinking at the wheel of the car before showing Dido struggling in the trunk of the car.
 She manages to remove the duct tape from her mouth and screams before struggling for breath.
 Most versions were censored so that there is only a brief clip of Dido in the trunk of the car towards the end of the verse.
-It also censors when Stan says he "drank a fifth of vodka", which censors "drank" and "vodka"; and censors when he says he's on "a thousand downers", which "downers" is censored; and also censors Stan drinking while driving.
+It also censors when Stan says he "drank a fifth of vodka", which censors "drank" and "vodka"; and censors when he says he is on "a thousand downers", with "downers" censored; and also censors Stan drinking while driving.
 At the end of the third verse, "Well, gotta go, I'm almost at the bridge now" is changed to "Well, gotta go, I'm almost at the end of the bridge now".
 In the fourth verse, the line "[And what's this] shit about us meant to be together" is completely censored.
 All references to the girlfriend in the trunk are censored, including the screaming in the background, and the line: "And had his girlfriend in his trunk, and she was pregnant with his kid."